 - temperature monitoring equipment, and

-- odor control equipment.
-Operation and maintenance labor.
+- odour control equipment.
+Operation and maintenance labour.

 - energy (electricity and fuel for equipment)